Avinash-grit/Avinash-grit/README.md

 - ⚡ Fun fact: ...
 -->
 # 👋 Hi there, I'm Avinash Kumar.
-#### A staff data scientist at ford, solving impactful industry problems using ML, DL and LLM.
+#### A Lead NLP data scientist at ford, solving impactful industry problems using NLP  and Genrative AI.
 #
 👨 **I am ...**

-•	An accomplished data science leader with 10 years of industry experience with Ford Motors and JP Morgan.
+•	An accomplished data science professional with 10 years of industry experience with Ford Motors and JP Morgan.

-•	Leading the team of data scientist and ML Engineer to develop and implement expected business solution.
+•	Leading the use cases w.r.t NLP and Genrative Ai to develop and implement expected business solution.

-•	People Management skill along with Hands-on experience on Machine Learning, NLP, Deep Learning & LLM.

-•	Exposure of operations, Customer Experience (CX), Marketing & Sales, Manufacturing and Quality analytics.
+•	Exposure to work for operations, Customer Experience (CX), Marketing & Sales, Manufacturing and Quality team.

 #
 :chart_with_upwards_trend: **My Professional Journey..**